Actindo-AG/Documentation/Webhooks/Integration/01_ManageWorkers.md

 ![Workers](../../Assets/Screenshots/Webhooks/Workers/Workers.png "[Workers]")

-1. Ensure that no unwanted webhook is associated with the worker(s), you want to deactivate.
+1. Ensure that no unwanted webhook is associated with the worker(s) you want to deactivate.
 To do this, select the worker for which you want to check the webhook association.
     The *DETAILS* tab of the webhook is displayed.

 2. Click the *WEBHOOKS* tab.
     All webhooks associated with the worker are displayed.

     ![Associated webhooks](../../Assets/Screenshots/Webhooks/Workers/WebhooksWorker.png "[Associated webhooks]")